 Gluten Free Apple Cider Donuts (Dairy Free, Low Fodmap)

 These apple cider donuts are true to the old New England favorite.
-They are cakey and buttery with a hint of that apple cider and a cinnamon sugar coating.
-As always, these are gluten free and dairy free.
+They are perfectly dense, soft and buttery with a hint of that apple cider and a cinnamon sugar coating.
+As always, these are gluten free and dairy free, and option to make paleo.
 It’s time to put on your sweaters, pour your favorite warm drink, turn on the oven and get donut making!

 INGREDIENTS IN GLUTEN FREE APPLE CIDER DONUTS